 The Cancer Prevention and Control Program at Cedars-Sinai conducts multi-disciplinary research projects prioritizing molecular epidemiological approaches to cancer prevention, risk assessment, treatment and rehabilitation.
-A central focus of the Program is to translate laboratory and population health research at Cedars-Sinai Medical Center into clinical interventions that slow the progression of cancer, reduce the toxicity of cancer treatment, and enhance the quality of life in our patients.
-Our team works with a diverse array of research participants, including healthy volunteers, people at risk for cancer, people with liver disease, transplant recipients, individuals with breast, colorectal, liver or pancreatic cancers, and individuals with pancreatitis and diabetes.
+A central focus of the Program is to translate laboratory and population health research at Cedars-Sinai Medical Center into clinical interventions that reduce the risk of cancer, slow the progression of cancer, reduce the toxicity of cancer treatment, and enhance the quality of life in our patients.
+Our team interfaces with a diverse array of research participants, including healthy volunteers, individuals at risk for cancer, individuals with gastrointestinal conditions, and individuals with cancers.

 May involve other regulatory / Institutional Review Board duties, budgeting duties, and assisting with patient research billing and reconciliation.